zerolawtech/SFT-Protocol/docs/modules.rst

 .. note:: In order to minimize gas costs, modules should be attached only when their functionality is required and detached as soon as they are no longer needed.

-.. warning:: Modules have a high level of permission and are capable of actions such as token transfers and altering the total supply.
-Only attach a module that has been properly auditted and ensure you understand exactly what it does.
+.. warning:: Depending on the hook and permission settings, modules may be capable of actions such as blocking transfers, moving investor tokens and altering the total supply.
+Only attach a module that has been properly auditted, ensure you understand exactly what it does, and be **very** wary of any module that requires permissions outside of it's documented behaviour.

 Attaching and Detaching
 =======================

 Modules are attached or detached via methods ``attachModule`` and ``detachModule`` in the inheriting contracts.
 See the :ref:`issuing-entity` and :ref:`custodian` documentation implementations.

+Token modules are attached and detached via the associated IssuingEntity contract.

 All contracts implementing modular functionality will also include the following method: